BeeFrog/BeeFrog.Iota.Api/README.md

-# Attention

-For now this library is not working.
-IOTA changed encryption (Curl) and theses changes in this library are not implemented yet.

 ## Introduction

 The BeeFrog.Iota.API implements [[IOTA IRI api calls]](https://github.com/iotaledger/wiki/blob/master/api-proposal.md).
 It also can do the proof of work for you.
-Currently support 1.3.0 of the API spec and working successfully with IRI 1.4.1
+Currently supporting 1.3.0 of the API spec and working successfully with IRI 1.4.2.1

 http://iota.org
 https://github.com/iotaledger